 Solos 4xLP Box Set

-Also available from Aguirre (Belgium), Discreet Music (Sweden), Forced Exposure, Penultimate Press (UK), Séance Centre (Canada), Soundohm (Italy), an Tobira Records (Japan).
+Also available from Aguirre Records (Belgium), Cargo Records (UK), Boomkat (UK), Discreet Music (Sweden), Disk-Union (Japan), Forced Exposure, Outre-National (France), Penultimate Press (Germany), Séance Centre (Canada), Souffle Continu (France), Soundohm (Italy), and Tobira Records (Japan).

 Contact Adrian Rew at firstname.lastname@example.org with wholesale or press inquiries.